vmware/differential-datalog/doc/tutorial/tutorial.md

 The fields of a tuple can be accessed using the record field access syntax but using numbers instead of field names: `.0` is the 0-th field of the tuple (reading from the left).
-The previous relation can be also written as:
+The previous rule can be also written as:

 ```